Roadside Toolboxes & Sake Detours – Pre-Tour

-Yesterday, I made the drive from Seattle to Olympia to finish swapping out the last strut on my Burning Man van.
-I was heading to the home of my drummer and trusted mechanic, Jake from Now or Ever, who graciously hosted me for the repair.
+Yesterday’s tour kickoff took me from Seattle to Olympia to swap out the last strut on my Burning Man van at the home of my drummer and mechanic, Jake from Now or Ever.

-While cruising down a rural road near his property, I watched a metal toolbox tumble out of the back of a truck that hadn’t been secured properly.
-I tried to flag the driver down, but they didn’t notice—so I turned around, cleared it from the road, and salvaged it.
-Turns out it was packed with useful tools, many of which will definitely come in handy for my handyman work.
+On the country road to Jake’s place, I watched a toolbox tumble out of the back of a truck that wasn’t secured properly.
+I tried to flag the driver down, but they didn’t notice—so I turned around, moved it off the road, and rescued it from becoming an accident hazard.
+Inside?
+A full set of useful tools, many of which will come in handy for my handyman work.

 With the van fixed, I hit the road toward Sutherlin, OR—a great halfway point before reaching Medford, where I’m playing tonight at Rockafairy alongside It & I and Arthur Buezo.